 Thank you for your interest in the Combatants for Peace memorial event.
 This page lists several things you can do to help build a better future.

 First, I want to ask you to feel free to be in touch with me with your ideas and suggested action steps.
 None of us have all the answers, but together our collective wisdom is strong.
 Please contact me here.

 There are two books that can help guide us forward.
 Jonathan Kuttab wrote Beyond the Two-State Solution to spark a new conversation about the future of both our people and the region as a whole.
 I ask that you read this book, share it with others, and invite Jonathan to speak with groups you think would be interested in helping us break out of the unsustainable status-quo.
 Get your free copy here.

 Creative nonviolence is always evolving and growing.
-So we are launching Michael Beer’s new book along with an interactive database of nonviolent tactics.
+So we are launching Michael Beer’s book along with an interactive database of nonviolent tactics.
 This database celebrates our collective wisdom and our capacity to come together - in the face of massive challenges - and find powerful nonviolent ways to protest and to help build the new emerging world.

 We know that effective nonviolence doesn’t just happen, but is enhanced by both knowledge of tactics and training.
 Please see our nonviolence training archive developed in partnership with Rutgers University International Institute for Peace